 Frequently Asked Questions (add link)

-Reservation Fees include a transaction fee of $6/group, plus per person fee.
+Reservations include a transaction fee of $6/group, plus the per person fee.

 Mt.
 Whitney Permits